-What are the best substitutes for sugar in cooking and baking?
+The best alternatives for sugar in cooking and baking

 Coconut Palm Sugar

 Coconut sugar is widely growing in popularity.
 It has a low-GI (Glycaemic Index: meaning sugars are released into the blood at a slower rate helping blood sugars to steady rather than rush) and is a fructose-free alternative to regular table sugar.
 The sugar is attained from the nectar accumulated in the blossoms of the coconut palm.
 It holds a caramel-like flavour and a similar taste to brown sugar; apply to your desserts and baking recipes!

 Discover some fantastic dessert recipes here.

 This is a naturally occurring substance which has the same characteristics of sugar; it’s additionally documented as containing some health benefits too!
 It has a very low GI which is incredibly suitable and helpful for diabetics.
 Additionally, it’s has a lower calorie count than regular sugar.
 Xylitol was initially extracted from birch trees after the short supply of sugar brought on by the Second World War.
 It can be additionally found in a range of plants and fruits, such as plums, strawberries and raspberries which can be eaily applied to most recipes using sugar.